archit38/Resume/src/pages/index.md

 ### Serverless and Cloud Computing:
 - Proficient in serverless architectures and technologies.
 - Experience with serverless platforms like AWS Lambda, Azure Functions, or Google Cloud Functions.
+- Experience in managing and deploying services on Azure app service, AWS EC2
 - Understanding of event-driven and microservices architectures.

 ### System Architecture and Design: